 Walt Disney World chartered Premier Cruise Line, a subsidiary of Premier Cruises, from 1985 to 1993, which it ran as "The Big Red Boat."

 When Disney execs decided to enter the cruise business, they looked back to the 1920s for inspiration.
-The result: Both Disney Magic and Disney Wonder resemble luxurious ocean liners of a bygone era that just happen to have all the modern bells and whistles.
+The result: both Disney Magic and Disney Wonder resembling luxurious ocean liners of a bygone era that just happen to have all the modern bells and whistles.

-Disney was also the first cruise line to launch the "soda card" concept, an idea which has been picked up by competitors.
-In response, the line went further, offering soda gratis in restaurants and at the self-service beverage stations on the pool deck.
+Disney was also the first cruise line to launch the "soda card" concept, an idea that has been picked up by competitors.
+In response, the line went further, offering soda gratis in restaurants and at the self-service beverage stations.

-Disney announced two new 135,000-ton ships will be built by the Meyer Werft shipyard in Germany, launching in 2021 and 2023, respectively.
+Disney announced two new 135,000-ton ships will be built by the Meyer Werft shipyard in Germany, one launched in 2022 and another launching in 2024.
 Each ship will have 1,250 cabins.
 This signals a boost in Disney cruise ship size, and the new ships have more cabins than Disney Dream, Fantasy, Wonder and Magic.

-Updated February 20, 2020
+Updated February 15, 2023